deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/tnx_user_guide.md

 | option.group_query_attention               | >= 0.26.0   | Pass Through       | Enable K/V cache sharding for llama and mistral models types  based on various [strategies](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/transformers-neuronx/transformers-neuronx-developer-guide.html#grouped-query-attention-gqa-support-beta)                                                                                | `shard-over-heads`  Default: `None`                                                            |
 | option.enable_mixed_precision_accumulation | >= 0.26.0   | Pass Through       | Turn this on for LLAMA 70B model to achieve better accuracy.                                                                                                                                                                                                                                                                                          | `true` Default: `None`                                                                         |

+## Advanced Multi-Model Inference Considerations

+When using the LMI Transformers-NeuronX for multimodel inference endpoints you may need to limit the number of threads available to each model.
+Follow this [guide](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/libraries/transformers-neuronx/transformers-neuronx-developer-guide.html?highlight=omp_num#running-inference-with-multiple-models) when setting the correct number of threads to avoid race conditions.
+LMI Transformers-NeuronX in its standard configuration will set threads equal to two times the tensor parallel degree as the `OMP_NUM_THREADS` values.